nikbrunner/scarth-johnson/world/Scarth Johnson - Character Sheet.md

 - Unconsciously taps index finger in binary code when thinking deeply
 - Keeps a well-maintained motorcycle as her primary transport
 - Takes time to carefully select clothing appropriate to each situation, considering both tactical advantages and aesthetic impact
+- Has a favorite clothing store she visits regularly, one of her few non-professional routines

 ## EQUIPMENT & POSSESSIONS